codemodsquad/astx/README.md

 - `statements` - tagged template literal for parsing code as an array of statements, like `jscodeshift.template.statements`
 - `report` (`(message: any) => void`)

+Unlike `jscodeshift`, your transform function can be async, and it doesn't have to return the transformed code, but you can return a `string` or JSCodeshift `Collection` instance if you want.
+You can also return `null` to skip the file.

 # CLI

 Astx includes a CLI for performing transforms.
 The CLI will process the given files, then print out a diff of what will be